-- Since 2016/2017 there have been more discharges for mental health conditions from non-psychiatric specialties than from psychiatric specialties.
+- Since 2016/2017 there have been more discharges with mental health conditions from non-psychiatric specialties than from psychiatric specialties.

-- In 2020/2021, people living in the most deprived areas were around three times more likely to experience inpatient mental health care than people living in the least deprived areas.
+- People living in the most deprived areas were around three times more likely to experience inpatient care than people living in the least deprived areas.

 The information is drawn from the patients’ NHS Board of residence and treatment and runs up to 31 March 2022.
 Patients receiving inpatient care in psychiatric facilities generate records held nationally on Scottish Morbidity Record 04 (SMR04).
 Patients receiving care as inpatients and day cases in non-psychiatric (acute) hospitals generate records held nationally on Scottish Morbidity Record 01 (SMR01).